Learnspree/WWDC_Notes/What's new in Swift_106.md

 ## Error Handling:
 * Previously, error handling was NSError return code based.
 However there are pitfalls to this approach, including forcing all callers to cater for and understand particular error codes returned from a class/method they are calling.
 * Good reasoning on the drawbacks of the old NSError approach and Java-style error-throwing at 29:00 in [WWDC Video](https://developer.apple.com/videos/play/wwdc2015-106/)
+* Although exception throwing in traditional languages like Java or .NET is expensive in terms of performance, Swift's implementation is no more of a performance hit than an if/else block
 * Recommended to continue to use optional unwrapping (e.g. `myObject?.myProperty?.value`) for simple operations like type conversions, numeric conversions etc.
 * However optionals are not sufficient to cover unexpected runtime issues such as Assertions, NSExceptions, Array-out-of-bounds issues
 * Introducing Java/C# style error-handling concepts along the lines of `try/catch/finally` constructs but with a different approach